Sunday, September 28, 2025

 THE CAMP

-The gang constantly rotates throughout the hex, but never leaves it; the presence of the Tree Giant repels the vast majority of other monsters from bothering them.
-The easiest way to locate them is by woodsmoke, the bandits constantly run a forge of fired clay bricks to maintain their equipment.
+The gang constantly rotates throughout the hex, but never leaves it; the presence of the Tree Giant stops any local monsters from bothering them.
+The easiest way to locate them is by woodsmoke, the bushrangers always run a forge of fired clay bricks to maintain their equipment.

 Their fortified camps consist of dugouts covered with mud, wood and leather tarpaulins, surrounded by an earthwork palisade constructed by Tallskull's staff.
 The Tree Giant typically rests above the camp, slumbering in the gigantic trees waiting for the bandits to feed it.
 The gang's livestock and drafthorses are kept safe in secured enclosures.